akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 from an iPhone?
 Sorry, `URLSession` doesn't support trailers either.
 The list goes on and on.

-Because the protocol requires trailers, gRPC implementations must compete with popular HTTP stacks instead of augmenting them.
+Because the protocol requires trailers, gRPC implementations bundle their own HTTP stack rather than relying on popular frameworks.
 Of course, this prevents gRPC applications from benefiting from the ecosystem of add-ons and documentation that makes popular web frameworks so productive.
 It also comes with a tremendous loss of generality: often, gRPC's HTTP stack can _only_ serve RPCs over HTTP/2.
 If you also want to serve an HTML page, receive a file upload, support HTTP/1.1 or HTTP/3, or just handle an HTTP `GET`, you're out of luck.

 These pains are most acute on the web.
 Like many other clients, the `fetch` API doesn't support trailers.
 Unlike mobile or backend applications, though, web